-Social media account takeovers are an increasingly common occurrence, affecting the likes of politicians, celebrities, brands, other high-profile accounts and even Mark Zuckerberg, the father of the social media revolution.
+Social media account takeovers are an increasingly common occurrence, affecting the likes of politicians, celebrities, brands, other high-profile accounts and even the heads of social networks themselves.
 But they also trickle down to individuals and small business accounts in striking numbers.

 A social media profile is a valuable tool for corporations and celebrities to spread awareness, but it’s also a broad, easily exploited, and often unregulated attack surface.
 If the page itself is compromised, the brand can become tarnished and trusting users can be enticed to click malicious links, directing to phishing pages, scams, or exploits.

 Measuring the cost of high-profile breaches is more difficult; most instances of account takeovers do not reveal the full impact of the breach.
 We can, however, point to specific instances where the cost of the breach has been quantified.
-For example, the 2016 takeover of NFL rookie Laremy Tunsil’s Twitter and Instagram accounts caused an estimated $21 million in damages.
-In 2013, the Dow Jones industrial average dropped almost an entire percent because of fake tweets posted to the Twitter account of the Associated Press.
-This means a drop of $136 billion.
-The attempted takeover of @jb, also in 2013, would have resulted in over $500,000 in damages and killed his startup had the attack been successful.
-Clearly, these account takeovers have potentially huge financial impacts to the victims.
+For example, back in 2016 the takeover of NFL rookie Laremy Tunsil’s Twitter and Instagram accounts caused an estimated $21 million in damages.

 What does this mean for individuals or small businesses?
 Unfortunately, small businesses fall in the latter category of account hacks — the non-high-profile ones.
 This means they happen all too frequently.
 What’s worse, because they don’t make the news, is that the networks are often very slow to respond.
 Attackers will hijack an account and hold it for ransom from the small businesses.
 Rarely do they have any method for recourse.
 It’s the anti-Goldilocks zone of losing access to an account.